Verity Visits The Seychelles!

 “Before heading back to the airport for our flight home we went into Victoria to explore the capital’s markets and also a visit to the Bel Air Cemetery.”

 “The Victoria Clocktower is the most prominent feature of Seychelles’ small capital, and has acted as a focal point for nearly 100 years.
 The Clocktower is an elegant replica of the clock (Big Ben) that was erected in London in 1897.
-A visit to Mahé’s busy and colorful market is the way to get a feel for the Seychellois and their way of life.
+A visit to Mahé’s busy and colourful market is the way to get a feel for the Seychellois and their way of life.
 Built in 1840 and renovated in 1999, it remains the bustling heart of the capital and is one of the best places to buy fresh fruits, vegetables and spices.”

 “The Bel Air Cemetery, undoubtedly the oldest historic site in Seychelles, was the first official burial ground to be opened on Mahé.
 The cemetery’s tombs, vaults and shrines contain the remains of some of the islands’ most famous personalities such as corsair Jean-Francois Hodoul and the 9ft giant Charles Dorothée Savy.
 Also the remains of the mysterious Pierre-Louis Poiret, claimed by some to be the son of Louis XVI who led the French Revolution and took refuge in Seychelles.”